facelessuser/coloraide/docs/src/markdown/color.md

 Currently, only color spaces, delta E methods, chromatic adaptation, filters, and gamut mapping methods are exposed as plugins.

-Some potential, useful cases: register a new color spaces not supported directly in ColorAide, test out a new ∆E algorithm, experiment with a potentially better gamut mapping method, tweak an existing color space to accept and output color strings in a new format, create a variant of a color space that uses a different white point than is currently supported, etc.
+Some potential, useful cases: register new color spaces that are not supported directly in ColorAide, test out a new ∆E algorithm, experiment with a potentially better gamut mapping algorithm, tweak an existing color space to accept and output color strings in a new format, create a variant of a color space that uses a different white point than is currently supported, etc.